marcglasberg/asyncredux.com/flutter/basics/action-simplification.md

 }
 ```

-> Note: Creating your own base `AppAction` class is also nice because we can then add some extra
+> As we will see later, creating your own `AppAction` class is also useful because you can add extra features to it,
-> functionality to it, which as a result becomes available to all your actions, as we will see later
+> and they will be available to all your actions.
-> on.

 ## Important

-From now on in this documentation, I will extend `AppAction` instead of `ReduxAction<AppState>`,
+From now on, this documentation will extend `AppAction` instead of `ReduxAction<AppState>`,
-assuming you have created this `AppAction` class in your code.
+assuming you created the `AppAction` class in your code.

 ## Naming conventions

-Some people like to suffix their actions with `Action`, as to easily identify them in the code.
+Some people like to add the `Action` suffix at the end of their action names to make them easier to spot in the code.
-However, that's just a convention, and you can name your actions as you prefer.
+This is only a convention.
+You can name them as you like.
 For example:

 ```dart
 // One possible name